 You don’t have to be a candy architect to enjoy gingerbread house chocolate bark.

-This Christmas bark is full of sweets and goodies, including gumdrops, M&Ms, mini-marshmallows, gingerbread cookies, and vanilla almond bark.
+This Christmas bark is full of sweets and goodies.
+That includes gumdrops, M&Ms, mini marshmallows, gingerbread cookies, and more.

 It may send you on a sugar high, but you’ll enjoy the rush.

-Making homemade truffles can be a challenge, but these are simple and take less than half an hour to prepare and about that long to chill.
+Making homemade truffles is easier than you think.
+And these simple recipes take less than half an hour to prepare!

 So grab some cream cheese, gingersnaps, and vanilla extract, and get ready to enjoy some delicious, easy-to-make truffles.